Pen Y Fan Walk

 Pen Y Fan (pronounced Pen-er-Van) is located in the Brecon Beacons in south Wales.

-It stands at 886 meters tall, making it the highest peak in the area and contrary to what many people seem to think, Pen Y Fan is not a mountain!
+It stands at 886 meters tall, making it the highest peak in the area and contrary to what many people seem to think, it’s not a mountain!

-Understandably, a Pen Y Fan walk is popular among keen hikers like me – and I would hazard a guess that you’re probably going to like this one.
+Understandably, this walk is popular among keen hikers like me – and I would hazard a guess that you’re probably going to like this one.

 Fan Y Big, Cribyn, and Corn Du all sit beside Pen Y Fan in a uniform line, so you’ll quickly discover many of the Pen Y Fan walks combine multiple, if not all, four peaks in the Brecon Beacons.